denten-books/plain-text/2-surface.md

 illusion.

-Humans reading and writing on the screen for the first time reported a feeling of freedom and liberation.
+Humans reading and writing on the screen for the first time reported a feeling of freedom and liberation from paper.
 An anonymous report included in Engelbart's writes the following:[^ln2-follow]

 [^ln2-follow]: I reproduce the text verbatim and preserving the line breaks, since formatting is an important part of the reported experience.